How to deploy a batch file using Intune

 • Create an empty folder for example C:\output or anywhere you like.

-• Source setup File – Provide the name of the executable file along with its extension.
+• Source Setup File: Provide the executable file’s name and its extension.

-• Output Folder – Provide a path where .intunewin file will be generated.
+• Output Folder: Provide a path where the .intunewin file will be generated.

 IntuneWinAppUtil -c <source_folder> -s <source_setup_file> -o <output_folder>